kleinfelter/udacity/README.md

-This is the publication of the final project for Udacity Intro to Data Science.
+This is the publication of various documents for Udacity courses I am taking.
 It is only here because I'm required to post my content somewhere.
 It will go away soon.